 Nevertheless, the story doesn’t end there.
 Forensic dentistry, committed to uncovering the truth, eventually proved George Burroughs’ innocence.
 Decades after his execution, it became clear that he was innocent, leading to compensation for his family for the grave injustice in this historic forensic dental case.

-Crucial Role of Bite Marks in 1974 – Walter Edgar Marx
+#2 Odontology forensic case: Role of Bite Marks in 1974

 Walter Edgar Marx’s case became an important legal precedent.
-Despite the lack of a solid scientific foundation in bite mark analysis, his trial contributed to the recognition and consideration of bite mark evidence in the judicial system, influencing future forensic dental cases.
+Despite lacking a solid scientific foundation in bite mark analysis, his trial contributed to recognizing and considering bite mark evidence in the judicial system, influencing future forensic dental cases.

 Forensic dentistry has come a long way since its early days.
 A modern example of its success is the SDM Dental College’s forensic dentistry department in Dharwad, India, which played a vital role in the rape and murder case of Nirbhaya, a prime illustration of contemporary forensic dental cases.